 NZ Parliament - Questions for written answer can provide a helpful source of statistical data

 Government agencies, other than Statistics New Zealand (formerly Dept. of Statistics), publish statistics e.g. the Ministry of Health and the Ministry of Agriculture and Fisheries.

 Individual books may include statistics e.g. Geoff Rice's Black November: the 1918 influenza epidemic in New Zealand, 2nd ed.
-2005, Central Library Main DU 441 .RG31 2005, has detailed statistics not all available in published official sources.
+2005, Central Library Books DU 441 .RG31 2005, has detailed statistics not all available in published official sources.

-There are also one-off official statistical publications e.g. Profile of women: a statistical comparison of females and males in New Zealand 1945-1984 - Central Library Main HQ1865.6.PY63, and separate titles published in the New Zealand now series.
+There are also one-off official statistical publications e.g. Profile of women: a statistical comparison of females and males in New Zealand 1945-1984 - Central Library Books HQ1865.6.PY63, and separate titles published in the New Zealand now series.